conorbmurphy/galvanizereference/README.md

 #### Bayesian A/B Testing ####

 In frequentist A/B testing, you can only reject or fail to reject.
 You can't amass evidence for another hypothesis.
 In Bayesian A/B testing, you can use a uniform distribution for an uninformative prior.
-Depending on the study you're doing, an uninformative prior (which gives equal probability to all possible values) can be effectively the same as a frquentist approach.
+Depending on the study you're doing, an uninformative prior (which gives equal probability to all possible values) can be effectively the same as a frequentist approach.
 If you use a bad prior, it will take longer to converge on the true value.
-You can get a distribtuion from your test and then perform an element-wise comparison and take the mean to see where they overlap.
+You can get a distribution from your test and then perform an element-wise comparison and take the mean to see where they overlap.
 To test a 5% improvement, do element-wise plus .05.

 The **multi-armed bandit** is the question of which option you take given prior knowledge.
 There are two operative terms.  **Exploitation** leverages your current knowledge in order to get the highest expected reward at that time.  **Exploration** is testing other options to determine how good each one is.
 Multi-armed bandit is now a big part of reinforcement learning (a branch of AI) more than it is part of stats.
 You can use this for dynamic A/B testing, budget allocation amongst competing projects, clinical trials, adaptive routing for networks minimizing delays, and reinforcement learning.